sebastien-mariaux/django_base/readme.md

 Run with `./pipeline.sh`

 ## Setup
+### Backend
-Postgres database run in a docker container:
+Postgres database run in a docker container.

+First change the database port in both `docker-compose.yml` and django `settings.py` file.
+This avoid conflicts between projects running on the same local environment.

+Then run:

 `docker-compose up`